damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Feedback
 {: .no_toc .special-h3}

-With [Cycle Analytics], you studied the time taken to go from idea to production with your team, and opened another issue to discuss the improvement of the process.
+With [Cycle Analytics][ca], you studied the time taken to go from idea to production with your team, and opened another issue to discuss the improvement of the process.

 ### Summarizing
 {: .no_toc .special-h3}